The Roman monuments of Fréjus as a city walk

 Hill in Parc Aurélien

-The park is quite overgrown, but there is also a vegetable garden and obviously planted flowers.
+The park is quite overgrown, but there are also a vegetable garden and obviously planted flowers.

 Photo all rights reserved © by Alex Medwedeff.
 Photo taken 2017 during our field research for Provence-Guide.Net.